OUR FUTURE MEETINGS

 18th September 2025.
 Matthew Chapman.
 The Snail and the Ginger Beer: the singular case of Donoghue v Stevenson.

-Matthew Chapman is a Barrister in full-time practice in London Chambers.
+Matthew Chapman is a local (Halls Cross) Barrister in full-time practice in London Chambers.
 He now specialises in civil work (predominantly, cross-border and jurisdictional matters).
 He was called to the Bar at Gray's Inn in 1994 and took silk in 2017.
 He has a longstanding interest in legal history (dating back to his undergraduate degree and, as a postgraduate, he was a student of Professor (Emeritus) Albert Kiralfy).
 The Snail and the Ginger Beer was first published in 2010 and tells the intriguing story of the most famous case to date in the field of civil wrongs (torts).
-The book and, indeed, the accompanying talk is intended to be of interest to a

 16th October 2025.
 David Clarke.
 The Ogre of Brede.